tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/控制台指南/应用集成/Ckafka 消息备份_intl_en.md

  - **SCF Authorization**: (required) SCF needs to be authorized to read messages of CKafka instances and dump the messages to the specified bucket.
 6. Click **Next** to configure CKafka.
 The configuration items are as follows:

- - **Instance**: a CKafka instance as the message source.
+ - **Instance**: a CKafka instance that is used as the message source.
 Only instances in the same region are supported.
  - **Topic**: a topic used as the message source
  - **Start Point**: the topic offset for dumping the backup messages
  - **Address**: a VPC address is required.
 CKafka instances that use a classic network require a routing policy.
 For more information, please see [Adding Routing Policy](https://intl.cloud.tencent.com/document/product/597/32555).